Aerosand/aerosand.github.io/content/docs/ofs/ofsp/03_wmake.md

     └── options
 ```

 ### 4.2.
-Project Makefile
+Project Make

-Because the `Aerosand` library has been compiled into a dynamic library, we need to specify it in the project’s Makefile.
+Because the `Aerosand` library has been compiled into a dynamic library, we need to specify it in the project’s Make.

 Modify `/Make/files` as follows: